A PhD Student Condenses: ITIC & Derivatives as OPV Acceptors

 How Can We Make ITIC Better?

-In the article, the authors modified ITIC with three different alkylthio-based side-chains, which can be seen in Figure 3.
+In the article, the authors modified ITIC with three different alkylthio-based side-chains, which can be seen in the figure below.
 This resulted in a yield of three ITIC analogues: ITIC-SC6, ITIC-SC8 and ITIC-SC2C6.

 The main conclusion that can be drawn from this paper is that small changes in solubility of a molecule (due to alterations of side-chains) can have a significant impact on morphology.
 In order to gain optimum morphology for a BHJ cell, several side-chain combinations may need to be trialled, and the ideal acceptor could significantly increase the PCE of a system.
 Further investigation of the impact of side-chains on fused ring systems can be found in several other works.12-14